Charles Leclerc: FIA Formula 2 (2017)

 Following his GP3 title victory, Leclerc progressed to FIA Formula 2 with Prema for its inaugural season, alongside fellow Ferrari Driver Academy member Antonio Fuoco.
 Debuting at Sakhir, Leclerc took pole position for the feature race, where he finished third.
 In the reverse-grid sprint race, he opted for a mid-race pit stop—an uncommon practise in sprints—after creating a nine-second lead; Leclerc proceeded to overtake 13 drivers in nine laps to secure his maiden F2 victory.
 He took pole again in Barcelona, holding off Luca Ghiotto to win his first feature amidst a radio issue, before finishing fourth in the sprint.
 Leclerc retired from both races at his home round in Monte Carlo after qualifying on pole, suffering suspension failure in the feature and collision damage with Norman Nato in the sprint.
 Whilst retaining his championship lead, he described the weekend as "hugely disappointing".
-Leclerc dedicated his pole in Baku to his recently deceased father Hervé, before converting it to victory in the feature and second-place in the sprint, losing the win to Nato at the latter following a 10-second time penalty for ignoring yellow flags.
+Leclerc dedicated his pole in Baku to his recently deceased father, Hervé; he converted it to victory in the feature and second-place in the sprint, losing the win to Nato at the latter following a 10-second time penalty for ignoring yellow flags.
 He won the Spielberg feature from pole, holding off teammate Fuoco and the DAMS of Nicholas Latifi.
 Leclerc collided with the former in the sprint, reducing his championship lead over Oliver Rowland to 49 points midway through the season.

 Leclerc dominated F2 in his rookie season, taking a joint-record seven victories and clinching the championship in Jerez, aged 19.